joshperry/ovrly/readme.md

 js context is rudimentary.
 To make this API more idiomatic javascript, a facade will sit on top of the native exports to bridge that gap.

+The interface described above is this ideomatic interface.

+### Low-level JS Interface

+This describes the low-level JS interface that the ideomatic facade described above uses under the covers.

 ### Native to JS Event Dispatch

-There will be single-source events from openvr and other modules which need to be dispatched to 1..n javascript contexts.
+There will be single-source events and APIs exposed in the browser process, for openvr and other modules, to 1..n javascript contexts running separately in each render process.
-Not every context will be interested in every event, so a method is needed for subscribing and then dispatching specific events raised in native code.
+For events, not every context will be interested in every type, so a method is needed for subscribing and then dispatching specific events between processes.

-The cef lib includes a [message router](https://bitbucket.org/chromiumembedded/cef/src/master/include/wrapper/cef_message_router.h?at=master) that's intended specifically for this purpose.
-A message router is created in each render process, and one is created in the browser process.
-The browser-process side router will watch for subscriptions from the js facade and handle the required bookkeeping to deliver native events for the requested subscriptions.

-The native code will keep as little state as possible while the javascript facade that interacts with the native exports and message router will be in charge of keeping most state and updating it in response to event messages from the router.

-The message router js-side functions are exposed as `ovrlyNativeQuery` and `ovrlyNativeQueryCancel`.
+Because of its high-performance and low-latency, [ZeroMQ](zeromq.org) was chosen for communications between the browser process and the render processes.
+The cef interprocess messaging system was explored for this task and was found to be lacking in a number of places for the efficient delivery of realtime data.

+Because zmq supports zero-copy transport of opaque binary messages, and both the sending and receiving sides are guaranteed to be processes of the same executable on the same machine, this should allow the use of extremely high-performance methods of serializing data (see `serralize.hpp`).

+The browser process sets up an xpub socket listening on localhost, to which each render process connects using a sub socket and sets up needed subscriptions.
+Because zmq's IPC transport only supports unix domain sockets, a localhost TCP connection is the only cross-platform method of IPC that it offers.

+TODO: Implement xpub subscriptions to filter message topics on the server side instead of the client.

 ## C++ Architecture